wardat99/Mx-CRTSA/README.md

 [2] Tensor Toolbox for MATLAB: <a href="https://www.tensortoolbox.org">www.tensortoolbox.org</a>

 # Data set:
-All datasets used in our paper are available at Google Drive.
-Each dataset is a mat file containing 2 variables including adgacancy tensor and ground truth of the network. https://drive.google.com/drive/folders/1T8AITuQZCbCB52PELprIVb75d4-6hi20
+All datasets used in our paper are available at [Google Drive](https://drive.google.com/drive/folders/1T8AITuQZCbCB52PELprIVb75d4-6hi20).
+Each dataset is a mat file containing 2 variables including adjacancy tensor and ground truth of the network.

 # Citation: